 Mandira Bedi also admitted that initially her draw was also to get slim and trim, but ultimately it became about not just looking good, but feeling good too.
 "I am stronger and fitter than I ever was...
 I think this is the fittest and best version of me.
 I genuinely feel good."

-At 45, she does push-ups effortlessly in a sari, runs marathons and has worked her way towards washboard abs.
-Mandira Bedi says she feels her fittest ever, and finds it interesting that she has become an inspiration to many!
+Even at her late forties, Mandira Bedi does push-ups effortlessly in a sari, runs marathons and has worked her way towards washboard abs.
+Mandira Bedi says she feels her fittest ever and finds it interesting that she has become an inspiration to many!

 Mandira Bedi was also part of the cast in the Indian version of the international TV series '24'